A Madeira expert, Zarin Buckingham from Madeira Relocation & Expat Services, answers all your questions about moving to and settling down in Madeira.

 If you are a couple, each one of you needs your own NIF.

-If you are not in Madeira, then you will need a tax representative who will assume the responsibility to ensure that your tax affairs are in order.
+If you are not in Madeira, then you will need a tax representative who will assume the responsibility of ensuring that your tax affairs are in order.
 The service provider will often offer this as the NIF package.

 They will charge a fee for this service.
 If you hire a lawyer to do this, they often charge a substantial fee.
 It is, therefore, best to compare fees before you decide.

 Do I need a residency permit for retirement, and which one?

 Depending on which country you come from, you may or may not need a visa to enter or stay in Portugal.